 Pursuant to the definitions established by the General Risk Control and Management Policy, risks at the group level are classified as follows:

-- a) Corporate governance risks.
+- Corporate governance risks.

-- b) Market risks.
+- Market risks.

-- c) Credit risks.
+- Credit risks.

-- d) Business risks.
+- Business risks.

-- e) Regulatory and political risks.
+- Regulatory and political risks.

-- f) Operational, technological, environmental, social and legal risks.
+- Operational, technological, environmental, social and legal risks.

-- g) Reputational risks.
+- Reputational risks.